• Home

 Treasury Bonds

 The National Treasury stated that fixed-rate bonds with 2 to 25 years of maturity will be issued, alongside infrastructure bonds to cement domestic funding.
-The two securities remain attractive to investors, with the former having predictable returns since the interest rate remains constant through the bond’s life, shielding bondholders from falling interest rates.
+The two securities remain attractive to investors, with the former having predictable returns since the interest rate remains constant through the bond’s life, shielding investors from falling interest rates.
 The latter exempts investors from withholding tax on the interest earned, offering more returns than normal bonds.

 Kenya’s Public Debt